(listening time: 6:42 minutes)

 Often I have but one piece of what I’m identifying.
 I can recognize the mockernut hickory nut on the ground, but not the tree from which it fell.
 I can recognize the bark of an ash, but come fall, will I be able to tell which of the leaves on the ground are from the ash?

-But each time I learn a name – bigtooth aspen, stripped maple, eastern hophornbeam – another little something shifts inside me.
+But each time I learn a name – bigtooth aspen, striped maple, eastern hophornbeam – another little something shifts inside me.

 In her book Gathering Moss, botanist Robin Wall Kimmerer writes,